Get the FREE one-click dictionary software for Windows

 - Sun Myung Moon

-Derived forms: mooned, mooning, moons
+Derived forms: mooning, moons, mooned

-Type of: article, display, exhibit, expose, idle, laze, light, month, object, physical object, religious leader, satellite, slug [informal], stagnate, visible light, visible radiation
+Type of: article, display, exhibit, expose, idle, laze, light, month, object, physical object, religious leader, satellite, slug [informal], visible light, visible radiation

 Part of: lunar year

-Encyclopedia: Moon, Robert
+Encyclopedia: Moon, Peter